im-fiv/hasanlang/README.md

 ## Side tasks

 ### Corrective Parser:
+- [ ] Allow for generics in function type annotation
 - [ ] Add spans for better semantic analysis error reporting
 - [x] Rewrite `parse_type` function along with the grammar of types